 The first album to be recorded at Jupiter Sound (Macbeth's Studios), work began on I-Empire early in 2007, with four tracks from the album being debuted during the 'Everybody Hurts' tour in June.
 These tracks, 'Secret Crowds', 'Lifeline', 'Sirens' and 'Everything's Magic', were recorded and leaked online, giving fans worldwide a taste of what I-Empire would sound like.

 I-Empire was released in November 2007, but had been leaked a week previously on the internet.
 Debuting at #9 on the US Billboard charts, the album has gone on to sell over half a million copies worldwide.
-'Everything’s Magic' was chosen as the lead single, with 'Secret Crowds' a popular second single.
-'Secret Crowds' did well commercially due to the success of the airplay on MTV2, and also on the Kerrang! and Scuzz music channels in the UK.
-Although I-Empire didn't managed to take the world by storm on quite the same commercially successful level as their debut album, it was still an impressive effort for Angels & Airwaves sophomore release.
+'Everything's Magic' was chosen as the lead single, with 'Secret Crowds' a popular second single.
+'Secret Crowds' did well commercially due to the success of the airplay on MTV2, Kerrang and Scuzz music channels in the UK.
+Although I-Empire didn't manage to take the world by storm on quite the same commercially successful level as their debut album, it was still an impressive effort for Angels & Airwaves sophomore release.